stcorp/avl-demo-lps2022/README.rst

   $ conda create -n avl-demo
   $ conda activate avl-demo
-  $ conda install -c conda-forge atmosphere-virtual-lab
+  $ conda install -c conda-forge atmosphere-virtual-lab sentinelsat
   $ jupyter-lab

 You can then open each notebook .md file by right-clicking on them in the jupyterlab file browser and selecting "Open With", "Notebook".